 3.9.
 Where there is no deal between the Merchant and the Provider, the Merchant shall inform Turbapay about the reason.

 4. COST OF SERVICES AND PAYMENT PROCEDURE

 4.1.
-The Merchant shall pay for the Services in the amount of 250 euro for each selected Pricing plan, as specified in the Public Agreement.
+The Merchant shall pay for the Services 250 euro for each merchant account with selected Pricing plan, as specified in the Public Agreement.

 4.2.
 The Merchant shall pay for the Services on Turbapay’s Website.

 4.3.
 The bank transfer fee charged for the Services payment (if any) shall be covered by the Merchant in full.

 4.4.
 Payment for the Services shall be made in the official European Union currency, euro.